Ultra-small moment incommensurate spin density wave order masking a ferromagnetic quantum critical point in NbFe$_2$

 \keywords{ferromagnetism, quantum phase transitions, quantum criticality, new phases, emerging modulated order, intermetallic systems}

 The exploration of ferromagnetic quantum phase transitions in metals has motivated numerous theoretical and experimental studies \cite{bra16a}, which have led to the discovery of non-Fermi liquid states \cite{uhl04a,nik04d} and of unconventional superconductivity (e.g. \cite{pfl02a,sax00a,ali10a}).
 The underlying question, however, whether a ferromagnetic quantum critical point (QCP) can exist in clean band magnets, remains controversial.
 Fundamental considerations \cite{pfl09a,voj99a,chu04a} suggest that the ferromagnetic QCP is avoided in clean systems by one of two scenarios: either the transition into the ferromagnetic state becomes discontinuous (first order), or the nature of the low temperature ordered state changes altogether, for instance into nematic or long-wavelength spin density wave (SDW) order \cite{voj99a,chu04a}.
 Whereas there are many examples for the first scenario, including ZrZn$_2$ \cite{uhl04a}, Ni$_3$Al \cite{nik04d} and UGe$_2$ \cite{pfl02a}, the transition into a modulated state on the border of band ferromagnetism has proven to be more challenging to investigate.
-Recent reports show that this scenario may apply more widely beyond the comparatively simple band ferromagnets for which it was first discussed: (i) the masking of the field-tuned quantum-critical end point of the continuous metamagnetic transition of Sr$_3$Ru$_2$O$_7$ by two SDW phases \cite{les15a}, (ii) the evolution of FM into long-wavelength SDW fluctuations in the heavy-fermion system YbRh$_2$Si$_2$ \cite{sto12a}, which displays a high Wilson ratio \cite{geg05a} and becomes FM under Co-doping \cite{lau13a} and (iii) the emergence at finite temperature of SDW order in the ferromagnetic local moment system PrPtAl \cite{abd15a}.
+Recent reports show that this scenario may apply more widely beyond the comparatively simple band ferromagnets for which it was first discussed: (i) the masking of the field-tuned quantum-critical end point of the continuous metamagnetic transition of Sr$_3$Ru$_2$O$_7$ by two SDW phases \cite{les15a}, (ii) the evolution of FM into long-wavelength SDW fluctuations in the heavy-fermion system YbRh$_2$Si$_2$ \cite{sto12a}, which displays a high Wilson ratio \cite{geg05a} and becomes FM under Co-doping \cite{lau13a}, (iii) the emergence at finite temperature of SDW order in the ferromagnetic local moment system PrPtAl \cite{abd15a}, and the appearance of modulated magnetic order at the border of pressure-tuned FM systems CeRuPO \cite{len15a}, MnP \cite{che15a}, or LaCrGe$_3$ \cite{kal17a}.